William-Thomas-Andrews/Linear_Algebra_Library/README.md

 ### Features:

-* Matrix creasion by passing in C-style array, std::array, or std::vector.
+* Matrix creasion by passing in C-style array, or std::vector.
 Supports valid manual dimension sizing

 * Arithmetic or non-arithmetic data